gleam-lang/gleam/notes/talk.md

 Each clause that handles a branch node calls the codegen function on each of its children.
-Because of this when the codegen function is called on the root node of the tree, the function is recursively called on the modules children, and their children, and so on until the entire tree has been converted.
+Because of this when the codegen function is called on the root node of the tree, the function is recursively called on the modules children, and their children, and so on until leaf nodes are reached, and the entire tree has been converted.

 ```erlang
 #module